 At that time, Liu had already had extensive experience of life behind bars: He served three prison sentences in the 1990s, totaling almost five years.
 He was jailed for the first time after the brutal crackdown on the Chinese democracy movement on Tiananmen Square in June 1989 after having returned from a research visit in the United States to take part in it.
 He played an important role during the night of June 3, 1989, when he negotiated the peaceful withdrawal of a group of students who had been demonstrating on Tiananmen Square.
 His action prevented even more people from being killed during the Chinese government's military attack.
 Liu was greatly influenced by the Tiananmen massacre.
 As a survivor, he saw it as his duty to fight for justice for those who had been killed.
 "I feel some sort of a sense of duty to the dead, that I can never get rid of," he told DW in 2007.

 In December 2008, Liu and more than 300 other Chinese intellectuals and civil rights activists published the Charter 08.
 This manifesto demanded democratic reforms in China by peaceful means.
 Nineteen measures were itemized with the aim of improving China's human rights situation.
 There were demands for an independent judiciary, freedom of political association and an end to the one-party system.
-The regime took this as an attack - one that appeared even more threatening because it had the backing of intellectuals from very different and often opposing camps.
+The regime took this as an attack - one that appeared even more threatening because it had the backing of intellectuals from very different and often opposing camps.'No enemies'

 Only days after the publication of Charter 08, Liu, as the main initiator, was arrested.
 He did not have the good fortune to be tried by an independent judiciary.
 On December 25, 2009, he was sentenced to 11 years in prison for "inciting subversion of state power."
 China's leaders knew that many of Beijing's foreign correspondents would have returned home over Christmas.
 By choosing this date they were guaranteeing they would get as little attention as possible and fewer negative headlines.
 John Kamm, founder of the legal aid group Dui Hua (Dialogue), said Liu had received the longest sentence ever for that particular offense, which was introduced in 1997.